If you ended up on this website searching for hotels in Naggar, let me tell you that you are at the right place.

 Located just below The Castle, Gauri Shankar Temple is an important religious center of the town.
 Dedicated to Lord Shiva, it was built in the 11th century and is said to be the last structure of the Gurjara-Pratihara traditions.

-The stone carvings in this temple are worth noticing that provide a distinguished architecture to the temple.
+The stone carvings in this temple are worth noticing and provide a distinguished architecture to the temple.
 It’s a must-visit for devotees and tourists alike.

 Murlidhar Krishna Temple

-If you enjoy exploring historic architectures and temples, then there’s no place better than Murlidhar Krishna Temple in the entire Kullu-Manali region.
+If you enjoy exploring historic architecture and temples, then there’s no place better than Murlidhar Krishna Temple in the entire Kullu-Manali region.

 Those not interested in the history of the place can appreciate the lovely views from the hilltop terrace of the temple.
 The patched-up 11th-century shikhara (stone tower) and the musical and (defaced) karma sutra mini-carvings on the temple are also worth appreciating.